zoneYou/ESEmbedded_HW04/readme.md

 2. After reset, the device starts to wait until the user button has been pressed, and then starts to blink the blue led forever.

+3. Try to define a macro function `READ_BIT(addr, bit)` in reg.h for reading the value of the user button.

-3. Push your repo to your github.
+4. Push your repo to your github.
 (Use .gitignore to exclude the output files like object files, executable files, or binary files)

-4. The TAs will clone your repo, build from your source code, and flash to see the result.
+5. The TAs will clone your repo, build from your source code, and flash to see the result.

 [Lecture 04]: http://www.nc.es.ncku.edu.tw/course/embedded/04/